 Existing samples may also give you some innovative ideas that you may want to incorporate into your own design including design elements like coatings, inks, etc.

 A custom sample is exactly what it sounds like.
 These samples are made according to the exact specifications of the project and will be the same quality if made in full production.

-The custom sample gives the exact idea of what the product will look like at full production, and these samples are a great way to analyze the production quality and help you decide whether you want to go ahead with the consignment or not.
+The custom sample gives you the exact idea of what the product will look like at full production, and these samples are a great way to analyze the production quality and help you decide whether you want to go ahead with the consignment or not.

-Production-Grade Sample: Offset printed sample (longer turnaround time, higher cost)
+Production-Grade Sample: Offset printed sample (longer turnaround time, higher cost).